 Review by Ulf Wolf:

-Nalanda: a two-year program of study and practice (starting Oct.
-2020).
-Nalanda is an Israeli Buddhist institute dedicated to contemplative study of the Buddhist path.
+Nalanda: A year long program for experienced practitioners (Otc 2022-July 2023): Nalanda is an Israeli Buddhist institute dedicated to contemplative study of the Buddhist path.
 It strives to integrate theory and practice in a harmonious way.

-2-5 of March: Vipassana retreat for experienced practitioners in Kibbutz Ein Dor (Tovana).
+25-28 of January 2023: Vipassana weekend for experienced practitioners with Simi Levi in Kibbutz Ein Dor (Tovana).

-9-14 of May: Vipassana retreat with Zohar Lavie in Kibbutz Ein Dor (Tovana).
+5-12 of May: Vipassana retreat for experienced practitioners with Zohar Lavie in Kibbutz Ein Dor (Tovana).